The Cambridgeshire Care Home

 Purpose built & delivering the highest possible standards of care and hospitality for your loved one.

 The Cambridgeshire Care Home is situated within attractive landscaped gardens, built with a large glass frontage which provides fantastic views of the gardens.
-As well as a comprehensive activities programme, offering a variety of meaningful activities, residents at The Cambridgeshire Care Home have a cinema which shows Residents favourite films, a nail salon, hairdressing salon, visiting Chiropody service, an Exercise Therapist and private dining facilities along with a bistro near the reception area offering coffees, teas, pastries and fresh fruit, lunch and afternoon tea (must be booked in advance).
+As well as a comprehensive, weekly activities programme, offering a variety of meaningful activities and entertainment.
+Residents at The Cambridgeshire Care Home have a cinema which shows Residents favorite films, a hairdressing salon, visiting Chiropody service, a Strengthening and Conditioning Coach and private dining facilities along with a bistro near the reception area offering coffees, teas, pastries and fresh fruit, lunch and afternoon tea (must be booked in advance).

 First Care Homes are passionate about ensuring residents continue to lead active lives and play a fulfilling role in the local community, to whatever extent they wish.